flauted/TF-DNC/README.md

     $ python CopyTask.py

 to train on the standard copy task.
-(Command line flags are a planned feature; currently parameters must be set in the `*Task.py` source.)
+Use

+    $ python CopyTask.py -h

+to view command line arguments and default values.

+To run the MNIST convolutional recognition and copy task, run

+    $ python MNISTCopyTask.py

+or invoke the `-h` flag to view parameters.

 Be aware, the `*Task.py` scripts default to writing a TensorBoard logdir at `tb/dnc`.
+The location may be changed at the command line.
+The CopyTask has a single accumulator.
+Since data is randomly generated, there is no need for testing.
+The MNISTCopyTask has two - one for training and one for testing.
+The names of the accumulators may be changed at the command line for either script.
+The files are not deleted upon running either script, so delete the logdir if you do not want loss curves from different script invocations on the same axes!

 ## Future Features
 * Looking for ways to improve graph visualization.
 Suggestions are welcome!
-* Command line args (soon).
 * Better task documentation.
 * Variable sequence length.